VividCortex/go-database-sql-tutorial/README.md

 * Using `Query()` for a statement that doesn't return rows is a bad idea.
 * Failing to use prepared statements can lead to a lot of extra database activity.
 * Nulls cause annoying problems, which may show up only in production.
+* There's a special error when there's an empty result set, which should be checked to avoid application bugs.

 There are also a couple of limitations in the `database/sql` package.
 The interface doesn't give you all-encompassing access to what's happening under the hood.
 For example, you don't have much control over the pool of connections.